What is pre-prosthetic surgery?

 Where can I get pre-prosthetic surgery near Fort Worth?

 At North Tarrant Oral & Maxillofacial Surgery, our surgical staff maintains a state-of-the-art oral surgical facility where patients can have wisdom teeth removed in a safe and comfortable environment.
-Dr. Fred Loe proudly serves all of Parker, Wise, and Tarrant counties including Fort Worth, Boyd, Decatur, Trophy Club, Watauga, Keller, Saginaw, Grapevine, North Richland Hills, Lake Worth, and more.
+Dr. Glenn Green proudly serves all of Parker, Wise, and Tarrant counties including Fort Worth, Boyd, Decatur, Trophy Club, Watauga, Keller, Saginaw, Grapevine, North Richland Hills, Lake Worth, and more.

 For more information regarding dental implants or the pre-prosthetic procedure, click here.